 Functional testing validates that specified test cases work with the software considered as a black box.

-As ForgeRock already tests AM and policy agents functionally, focus your functional testing on customizations and service-level functions.
+As ForgeRock already tests AM and the web and Java agents functionally, focus your functional testing on customizations and service-level functions.
 For each key service, devise automated functional tests.
 Automated tests make it easier to integrate new deliveries to take advantage of recent bug fixes and to check that fixes and new features do not cause regressions.

 Tools for running functional testing include Apache JMeter and Selenium.
 Apache JMeter is a load testing tool for Web applications.
 Selenium is a test framework for Web applications, particularly for UIs.